 - Some experience or special interest in working with diverse and/or underserved populations

-- Psychology Interns are hired employees of UT Health Science Center, a State of Texas agency.
+- Psychology Interns are hired employees of the Health Science Center at UT Tyler, a State of Texas agency.
 Employment and training as an Intern will be based on successfully passing criminal background checks and health screenings.
 Health screenings include an occupational health exam, (including tuberculosis test, spirometry, and PAPR fit testing).
 Immunizations are required to be up to date or brought up to date.
 Flu shots are required and provided to all interns.

-- UT Health Science Center is a drug-free and nicotine-free campus.
+- The Health Science Center at UT Tyler is a drug-free and nicotine-free campus.
 Employees, including interns, may be subjected to drug and nicotine screening and must have clear test results to be considered and enter training.

 - Mandatory rotation schedules are provided for Interns at off-campus locations, such as Rusk and Terrell State Hospitals.
 Personal vehicles may be used, at an individual’s own expense, or individuals may be provided a health center vehicle.
 To be eligible to use a health center vehicle, employees, including interns, must provide a current valid Texas Driver’s License, have a clean driving record, and take a defensive driving class.

 - Interns may receive health insurance and life insurance benefits according to plan documents after meeting a waiting period of up to 90 days of employment.
 During this waiting period, interns are required to carry their own insurance, for which they may be partially reimbursed.
 Proof of insurance is required.

 - Interns are automatically enrolled in the Teacher Retirement System of Texas (TRS).
 The TRS retirement plan follows ERISA guidelines and UT Systems plan documents, for specific information please request plan summary document from the Human Resources Department.